maheshde791/simple-webapp/README.md

 - Copy app.py or download it from source repository
 - Configure database credentials and parameters

+[NOTE]: While installing flask if you get error 'locale.Error: unsupported locale setting'.
+        Then use below commands before installing flask
+        #export LC_ALL="en_US.UTF-8"
+        #export LC_CTYPE="en_US.UTF-8"
+        #sudo dpkg-reconfigure locales
+        Make sure to match the .UTF-8 part to the actual syntax found in the output of 'locale -a'

 ## 5. Start Web Server

 Start web server